DiarmuidHenry/Project-03/README.md

 ### Resolved

 - Using `pop(0)` whilst calculating results list lead to subsequent items in lists being altered and shortened.
 After reading up on it, this is because I wasn't just changing `next_result`, but I was also changing what I had set it equal to.
 I fixed this by making next a soft copy, meaning that popping elements from it would leave the original object unchanged.

 - Some of the less obvious paths between adjacent towns were missed when manually counting, e.g. $(2,9)$, $(32,39)$.
 This meant that resulting shortest paths given seemed odd/incorrect when the program was run.
 After spotting these errors, I went back to `counted_distances` and added in the missing values.

+- The `loading_dots` animation wasn't working as expected: when it cycled back to 0 dots, the cursor was in the correct place, but all dots were still visible.
+After reading up about `sys.stdout.write()` on [Stack Overflow](#technology--resources), I discovered the issue. `sys.stdout.write()` wasn’t rewriting the line (as in erasing and then writing a new thing on top).
+It was simply putting the new input on top of the old: like putting a sticker on something.
+If the sticker behind is larger, it still can be seen even though there is a newer one on top.
+I solved this by changing the `dots` object, adding blank spaces to the earlier ones that will ‘block’ the dots when the cycle restarts.

+- Originally, I did not include `\n` at the end of every `input()` element, which meant the users input (for example, a list of 5+ Town Cards) spilled over onto the next line in the terminal.
+This led to a problem when trying to erase (backspace) the input, as you are unable to erase anything on a previous line.

+The fix for this was just to add `\n` ad the end of every `input()` element.

+- When initially testing with [PEP8 Validator](#technology--resources), I got a lot of errors, mainly about blank spaces and lines being too long.
+After reformatting how I wrote longer lines of text (using f-strings; declaring variables for text) I was able to fix all of these errors.

+- Error validation for Town Cards was not catching all errors.
+I firstly saw that due to copying and pasting similar variable declarations, I have forgotten to change `entry` to `town`, which I fixed, but this didn't solve the issue.
+After looking at the structure of the `validate_inputs()` function, I realised that the variables `card_is_town` and `valid_town` were declared in a scope that they couldn't access.

+I solved this by moving where they were declared to the same `try` loop that they were called in.

+- When trying to remove duplicate routes in `results_list`, I encountered a problem with indexing: every time I deleted an element from the list, the index of every element after that changed.
+Since the number of duplicates that were to be removed was unknown, this cause an unknown reindexing of this list, which cause incorrect entries to be deleted.
+I worked around this by starting at the highest index and working in decreasing order, looking for duplicates.
+For example, if there were 6 elements in the list (indexed 0 to 5), and the program found that element 5 was not identical to any others, then that elements index 2 and 4 were identical, the code would delete element with index 4.
+Since this element - as well as all other elements of equal/higher index - had already been checked, I could be sure that the correct element was deleted, and that all duplicates would be caught.

+- The colons in the final print out were not lining up, due to some of the town numbers being 1 digit.
+I solve this by including `{:>2}` in the print message, which aligned both 1 and 2 digit numbers to the right.
+The result looked much more pleasing to the user.

 - Whilst testing, I realised that I had used non-generic integers whilst doing loops, i.e. instead of using `len(all_cards)`, I had just used `52`, since that was the number I was working with.
 I made sure to change this, so that a change in the setup of the game (new cards, new board layout) wouldn't lead to problems in executing the program in the future.
 I didn't extend this to the Instructions, as this would need to be rewritten if the game in question was to change.

 - When testing in the early stages, I used `random` to create a hand, which I could then run the program with.
 I began seeing that the Entry/Exit cards were never the same, even though this is allowed in the game.
 This was due to me using `random.sample()` (without replacement) to `random.choices()` (with replacement).
 Since there are only 2 copies of each Town card, this will suffice, but would need to be altered if the program would allow for several people choosing cards in a single execution.
 Another way to fix this would be to make each element in `entry_cards` appear twice.
 However, for the current purpose and function of this program, my current solution is fine.

 - When including error messages, I found myself either getting stuck in loops, or jumping over some checks, depending on what/how many loops I was repeating.
+The below example is an example where the welcome message was shown repeatedly:

 I solved this breaking the program down into functions, then creating a `run_program()` function that would neatly organise the logic/flow through the solver.

 - Program was crashing when more than 9 Town Cards were given.
 This was due to memory being exceeded.
 I fixed this by ADDING AN ERROR MESSAGE / LIMITING THE NUMBER OF TOWN CARDS THE USER MAY ENTER.

+- Incorrect use of f-strings caused syntax errors.
+After reading more on [MDN](#technology--resources), this was quickly resolved.

+- Banner was too wide to fit in terminal (by 1 character).
+I removed the final blanks space at the end of every line, and this caused it to fit perfectly.

 ### Unresolved

-- I had intended on reshaping `all_shortest_paths` as a 3d array, rather than a list of lists.
+- I had intended on reshaping `all_shortest_paths` intp a 3d array, rather than a list of lists.
 However, I ran into trouble creating and indexing this 3d array.
 This led to inelegant indexing of the variable `next_result`.
 Since the code still functions, I wouldn't consider this a bug as such.
 However, it is something that could be improved.

 ## Testing \& Validation